EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Selenium.md

 @CucumberOptions(
         /*
             features: this determines which feature file/s will be used
             glue: this tells Cucumber where the step implementations are.
-Direct it to a package */
+Direct it to a package or multiple classes */
         features = "classpath:features",
-        glue = "com/revature/steps"
+        glue = "com.revature.steps"
 )
 public class TestRunner {